-The Scheme being open ended, the Units are not proposed to be listed on any stock exchange and no transfer facility is provided.
-However, the AMC/Trustee reserves the right to list the units as and when the AMC/Trustee considers it necessary in the interest of Unitholders of the Scheme.
+The Scheme being open ended, the Units are not proposed to be listed on any stock exchange and no transfer facility on the exchange is provided.
+However, the Trustee reserves the right to list the units as and when open-end Schemes are permitted to be listed under the Regulations, and if the Trustee considers it necessary in the interest of unit holders of the Scheme.